JasonChou0219/test/docs/source/04_How-To.rst

 .. image:: /figures/calendar.png
     :width: 800
     :alt: A view of device bookings.
-TThe calendar.
+The calendar.